Deadly homeless campfire in Kansas City closes westbound I-70 indefinitely

 KANSAS CITY, Mo.
-(FOX4KC) — A fatal fire at a homeless camp under a bridge near the Benton Boulevard curve has closed westbound Interstate 70 indefinitely.
+(WDAF) — A fatal fire at a homeless camp under a bridge near the Benton Boulevard curve closed westbound Interstate 70 indefinitely.

 The fire call came in at about 7:30 a.m.
 Thursday, officials said.
 Kansas City police confirm one person was found dead at the homeless camp.